batden/esteem/README.md

 # esteem

-### Bash script to build/install/update the Enlightenment ecosystem on Ubuntu
+A neat Bash script to build/install/update the Enlightenment ecosystem on Ubuntu.

 Please take a look at the comments in the script before running it.